 Maintenance and Grooming

 Canaans have short coats that require very little maintenance.
 Expect minimal shedding and almost no trips to the groomer.
 Because these dogs are native to the desert, they have coats that naturally tend to reflect dirt, moisture, and other natural elements.
 To keep your dog clean, brush them and wipe them off with a damp towel once or twice a week.
-Give your pet a bath once a month, and remember to trim their nails.
+Bathe your pet once a month, and remember to trim their nails.

 Training